open-ephys/onix-docs/source/Hardware Guide/Headstages/tethers.rst

     - Hirose X.FL-PR-SMT1-2(80) X.FL coaxial socket
     - 2 mm segment of 1.5 mm OD, 0.5 mm ID silicone tubing for strain relief.
 The easiest and cheapest way to get this is by striping the silicon jacket from a 24 AWG flexible hookup wire.

 #.
-Press the X.FL sockets onto the base board.
-We've found that this is the
+Press X.FL sockets onto the X.FL connectors on the solder jig.
+We've found
-   most convenient method for holding these tiny pieces in place during soldering and gluing.
+   that this is the most convenient method for holding these tiny pieces in place during soldering and gluing.

    .. image:: /_static/images/tether/xfl-jig.jpg
         :alt: X.FL connector soldering jig.
         :align: center
         :width: 60%
-_
    .. image:: /_static/images/tether/hs-end_1.jpg
         :alt: X.FL socket pressed onto mating connector on the jig.
         :align: center
         :width: 50%

 #.
 Set the soldering iron to ~260 C. Using a fine soldering iron tip
-   (~0.2mm or smaller), melt the plastic on the back side of the X.FL sockets to cover the holes in the plastic.
-This is required to prevent epoxy applied in later steps from getting into the connector.
+   (~0.2 mm or smaller), melt the plastic on the back side of the X.FL sockets to cover the holes in the plastic.
+This is required to prevent epoxy applied in later steps from getting into the mating surfaces of the connectors.

    .. image:: /_static/images/tether/hs-end_2.jpg
         :alt: X.FL with back holes melted closed.